 All vehicles must have either two (2) (four-wheeled Vehicles) or one (1) (Motorcycles and Quads) 2″ minimum diameter red reflectors on the rear of the vehicle and/or helmet.
 LED lights are not reflective and do not fulfill this rule.

 TR9 FIRE EXTINGUISHER

 Each vehicle except Motorcycles and Quads shall have one (1) hand-held portable UL approved 2.5 lb. minimum ABC rated dry chemical type or halon, AFFF Foam, Novec 1230, FE-36 fire extinguisher equipped with capacity gauge.
 Fire extinguishers must have a gage and must be fully charged and easily accessible from inside the vehicle.
 One (1) minimum 5-lb.
 ABC- class, dry chemical fire extinguisher or foam equivalent must be mounted on the exterior of the vehicle.
+Battery powered vehicles will be required to carry an additional Class D fire extinguisher.
 Must be accessible to outside of the vehicle and mounted to prevent damage to fire extinguisher during rollover.
-A “On-board fire suppressant” having three (3) nozzles located in these areas, Driving compartment, fuel compartment and engine compartment is recommended.
+A “On-board fire suppressant” having three (3) nozzles located in these areas, driving compartment, fuel compartment and engine compartment is recommended.